Photo: Rhiannon Bryant

 6. Khao Sok National Park, Thailand

-You can spend the afternoons exploring the jungle hikes, seeing Pakarang Caves (Coral Caves) full of stalagmites and stalactites.
+You can spend the afternoons exploring the jungle hikes and visiting Pakarang Caves (Coral Caves) full of stalagmites and stalactites.
 Khao Sok’s landscape blends tropical evergreen forest, and rainforest hosting about 200 different floral species per hectare marking it as a biodiversity haven.
-The rich habitat welcomes many species of wildlife including 48 mammal species, 311 bird species, more than 30 bat species, reptiles and insects, and last but not least, the unique Rafflesia.
+The rich habitat welcomes many species of wildlife including 48 mammal species, 311 bird species, more than 30 bat species, reptiles and insects, and last but not least, the unique Rafflesia, known for being the largest flower in the world.

 Pros and cons